jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/Supported-IDEs.md

 {columns="1"}

-These IDEs are currently supported for versions from 2023.3 to their latest stable version.
+These IDEs are currently supported for versions from 2025.1.4.1 to their latest stable version.

-Android Studio is also supported from version Jellyfish | 2023.3.1.
+Android Studio is also supported from version Narwhal 4 | Feature Drop 2025.1.4.

 For Huawei DevEco Studio support, [click here](DevEco-Studio.md).